henrysky/astroNN_APOGEE_VAC/README.rst

 .. _config.py: config.py
 .. _gaia_credential: gaia_credential

-Please run the script in order
+Please run the scripts in ASCENDING ORDER

 -   | `1_continuum_norm.py`_
     | This script continuum normalizing all the APOGEE spectra and save them to a single fits